mcmagi/ultima-exodus/doc/u3notes/README.txt

 1 - Disclaimer:

     Please note that Ultima is a registered trademark of Electronic Arts, Inc (EA).
-This project is not affiliated with nor endoresed by EA.
+This project is not affiliated with nor endorsed by EA.
 You must own a legal copy of Ultima III: Exodus in order to apply this patch.